saulpierotti/.dotfiles/README.md

 ```

 - Restart pulseaudio with `pulseaudio -k`
+- Audio is heavily distorted and I decided not to use it
+- I removed the modifications to pulseaudio configs
 - Everything works only while the Droidcam app is running both on the phone and PC

 ## NordVPN